quisquous/cactbot/README.md

 In this screenshot, the jobs module is highlighted for the Red Mage job.
 The health and mana bars, as well as Red Mage white/black mana tracking is circled in purple, with the large raid buff tracking pointed to beside it in orange.
+The first step of the melee combo has been executed, which is displayed as the yellow box above the health bar.
 The proc tracking is circles below in green.

 ![jobs screenshot](Screenshot-Jobs.png)